How much the Great Barrier Reef is worth, and what there is to lose

 - Almost half of that comes from domestic tourism, which climate changes puts at risk

-(CNN)Australia's Great Barrier Reef has always been considered one of the world's natural wonders, but now we know how much some economists think it's really worth.
+(CNN)Australia's Great Barrier Reef has long been considered one of the world's natural wonders, but now we know how much some economists think it's really worth.

 Based on the industries the reef both directly and indirectly supports, consultants at Deloitte have estimated its total value at $42.4 billion (A$56 billion).